-Cyber criminals tend to use the Internet to enrich themselves or harm others.
+When it comes to cyberattacks, criminals tend to use the internet to enrich themselves or harm others.
 Cyberattacks draw on different attack patterns that tend to be adapted to the motivation behind an attack.
-However, users aren’t entirely defenceless.
+However, users aren’t entirely defenseless.
 With the right security strategies, you can secure and defend yourself.

 What is a cyberattack?

-- Blackmail: Criminals may infect company or private user systems in such a way that these can no longer be used, at least not by those with limited IT knowledge.
+• Blackmail: Criminals may infect company or private user systems so that these can no longer be used, at least not by those with limited IT knowledge.
 They can then extort considerable sums promising to release the IT infrastructure upon payment.

-- Activism: Hacktivism continues to grow in popularity.
-Here, politically minded cybercriminals use their skills to damage the reputation of those they disagree with or to generate attention for political goals through attacks.
+• Activism: Hacktivism continues to grow in popularity.
+Here, politically motivated cybercriminals use their skills to damage the reputation of those they disagree with or to generate attention for political goals through attacks.

 Types of cyberattacks tend to vary as much as the motivation for them.
 In many cases, attack patterns are combined in order to inflict damage as effectively and broadly as possible.